-I was relieved to see only two faces looking up at me when I answered the door.
+I was relieved to see only two faces looking up at me.
 I quickly gave them each a packet of candy and sent them off without much ceremony.

-I now had just two packets of candy left.
-I quickly ran into the kitchen and grabbed the tiny teddies I’d been keeping out for myself.
+I only had two packets of candy left!
+I quickly ran into the kitchen and grabbed the tiny teddies I’d been saving for myself.
 Three packets left.

 The doorbell rang.

 ‘Trick or treat!’ said a boy in sweatpants and a Scream mask, holding a half-full plastic shopping bag open for me.

 ‘Minimum effort,’ I thought with irritation, but I sent him off with the packet of tiny teddies, wondering if he’d enjoy them as much as I was planning to.
 I was down to two packets of candy again and I began frantically searching through the drawers in the kitchen.

 ‘Henry, do you have anything?’
 I asked, knowing he didn’t.